Creating Your Vision and Finding Your Meaning

 Knowing your passions, values, strengths and weaknesses is vital because it allows you to understand what idea, product and startup is truly meaningful to you.
-Starting a startup based on an idea that is meaningful to you is the most important step to creating a startup, because it determines the level of drive and perseverance you will have for that startup, and the sacrifices you will make.
+Starting a brand based on an idea that is meaningful to you is the most important step to creating a brand, because it determines the level of drive and perseverance you will have for that startup, and the sacrifices you will make.

 Phil Knight, creator of Nike, paints a clear picture of the value of meaning for an entrepreneur in his memoir Shoe Dog,

 “I’d been unable to sell encyclopedias, and I’d despised it to boot.
 I’d been slightly better at selling mutual funds, but I’d felt dead inside.
 So why was selling shoes so different?
 Because, I realized, it wasn’t selling.
 I believed in running.
 I believed that if people got out and ran a few miles every day, the world would be a better place, and I believed these shoes were better to run in.
 People, sensing my belief, wanted some of that belief for themselves.
 Belief, I decided.
 Belief is irresistible.”

 When the thing you are creating and selling has meaning for you, not only will you be more driven to do whatever it takes to succeed (which is the only way you’re going to win this uphill battle), but others around you will see your authenticity and want to join you as customers, employees and investors.